VitaliyBeletskiy/Worm/README.md

 # Worm (SwiftUI)
 Application for educational purposes as a past of the "Programmerare iPhone och Android" course.

-Purpose: to learn GeometryReader, shapes and some animation withour SpriteKit.
+Goal: to learn GeometryReader, shapes and some animation withour SpriteKit.